 The love of my life has gone.
 Her suffering has ended, but the hole she leaves in my life is so vast and I am so exhausted and in pain that I have been unable to write or be in touch these past few days.
 People have called and emailed and posted here the kindest of words but I have been too fragile and distraught to respond.

 Laura knew on wednesday that she was dying.
 It felt as if the dying process had started a day or two earlier as she lapsed in and out of an intense sleepiness.
 She struggled desperately to communicate a last few things to me.
 But it seemed as if she had moved into another realm.
 She lost consciousness late morning on Wednesday, shortly after telling me ‘I love you’.

 From Wednesday through Thursday I was up for nearly 40 hours straight.
 Kerry and I sat vigil with her on Thursday night.
 We took turns holding her hand.
 Shortly after midnight Kerry fell asleep on the couch.
 While I gently held Laura, I whispered to her to let herself go and be free.
 That she didn’t need to stay spiritually on this plane for me.
-For the next two hours I started to see a steady stream of energy pouring upward out of the top of her head as if her being was streaming upward out of her body.
+For the next two hours I started to see a steady stream of white light pouring upward out of the top of her head as if her being was streaming upward out of her body.